-Then, Jean-François Rault took over the distillery in the 80s, after gaining a significant experience inside important Cognac houses?
+Then, Jean-François Rault took over the distillery in the 80s, after gaining a significant experience within the Cognac production methods.
 Cautious about environmental concerns and more globally, the respect of nature, he decided to convert into the production of organic Cognacs.
 As a pioneer in this domain, he also tended to guarantee a better expression of the terroir, while eliminating any chemical products over his 30 hectares of vineyards.

 Furthermore, he decided to orientate his production with a selection of responsible manners, adapted to his majority of Ugni Blanc grape variety and settling his own fatty distillation.
-A different vision of Cognac, distributed over a dozen of countries all over the world, and much acclaimed by a greenclientele.
+A different vision of Cognac, distributed over a dozen of countries all over the world, and much acclaimed by a public with environmental concerns.
 An adventure to be pursued soon by his son Antoine Rault.

-Among the exclusive list of 3 jewels, all Ecocert and USDA certified, proposed for to your precious moments, we can count on the VS Organic, at first sight.
+Among the exclusive list of 3 jewels, all Ecocert and USDA certified, proposed for to your precious moments, we can count on the Organic Selection, at first sight.

-Indeed, this juice has no additives is fully composed of this Ugni Blanc variety, growing in the various Crus of Petite Champagne, Fins Bois and Bons Bois.
+Indeed, this juice is fully composed of this Ugni Blanc variety, growing in the various Crus of Fins Bois and Bons Bois.

 Thanks to a discrete amber robe, leading to an elegant nose full of white fruits, such as pear, apricot and vine peach.